-The full agenda packet (including staff reports and any supplemental material available after the original posting of the agenda), will be available for public viewing in the main reception area of the Temecula Civic Center during normal business hours at least 72 hours prior to the meeting.
-The material will also be available on the City's website at TemeculaCA.gov and available for review at the agenda, please contact the City Cierk's Department at (951) 694-6444.
+The full agenda packet (Including staff reports and any supplemental material available after the original posting of the agenda), will be available for public viewing in the main reception area of the Temecula Civic Center during normal business hours at least 72 hours prior to the meeting.
+The material will also be available on the City's website at TemeculaCA.gov and available for review at the respective meeting.
+If you have questions regarding any item on the agenda, please contact the City Cierk's Department at (951) 694-6444.

-LEP Compliance: SI necesita más información sobre este aviso o la traducción de documentos en español, comuniquese con Brandon Rabidou al (951) 506-5142 (TTY: 951 308-6344).
+LEP Compliance: SI necesita más información sobre este aviso o la traducción de documentos en español, comuníquese con Brandon Rabidou al (951) 506-5142 (TTY: 951 308-6344).

-Kung kaliangan mo ng higit pang impormasyon tungkol sa abisong ito o sa salin ng mga dokumento sa Tagalog, tawagan si Brandon Rabidou sa 951-506-5142 (TTY: 951-308-6344) The Press-Enterprise Published: 2/1/24
+Kung kallangan mo ng higit pang Impormasyon tungkol sa abisong ito o sa salin ng mga dokumento sa Tagalog, tawagan si Brandon Rabidou sa 951-506-5142 (TTY: 951-308-6344)

+The Press-Enterprise Published: 2/13/25